 Moreover, it’s entirely up to you how frequently you want to check your SERPs, in how many search engines, locations, and devices.
 That means that you never have to pay for anything you don’t use with one of easily the best Moz alternatives out there.

-All SerpWatch’s features are available during the free 15-day trial period, as well as in the free Demo mode, with no sign-in required and without any additional costs.
+All SerpWatch’s features are available during the free 15-day trial period, with no sign-in required and without any additional costs.
 Not only that, but users also have access to the developer API in all plans and can access the app from their desktop and mobile devices while also being eligible for pricing perks over time.

 What more do you need?